 I come from a family of many values.
-I am the youngest son and the one most pampered by my sisters.
-Being gay marked the kind of love that some members of my family gave me, but they all love me.
-It was therefore difficult to accept that I had to leave Honduras and look for another country to live and thus escape the death threats.
-I left my home and my mother of advanced age; to know that she is concerned is the hardest things I have to deal with.
+I am the youngest son of my parents and I was always pampered by my sisters.
+Being gay had an impact on the love that some members of my family gave me, but somehow they all love me.
+It was therefore difficult to accept that I had to leave Honduras and look for another country to live in to escape the death threats.
+I left home and my mother behind.
+Knowing that she is worried is the hardest things I have to deal with.

-Once in Costa Rica, I founded a newsletter that I called expats and realized that I could do a lot though online media.
+Once in Costa Rica, I created a newsletter and realized that I could do a lot though online media.
 In 2013, I met another group of refugees and founded Comunidad Casabierta.
-We are a team, a community, a family, and a space for human rights activists and human rights defenders living in persecution to find opportunities than range from protecting themselves to training, research and opportunities for attention.
-We want to be a safe and creative space so that persecution and refuge do not disrupt our organizations, nor our life.
-For us, the center of our activism is virtual activism.
+We are a team, a community, a family, and a space for human rights activists and human rights defenders living in persecution.
+We want to be a safe and creative space so that persecution do not impact too much our lives.
+Our activism is a 'virtual' activism.

 I would like humanity to be truly democratic for LGBTI population.
-That LGBT people have access to all human rights in our countries.
-My dream is for one day to return to my country and live in peace.
-That my country may have openly gay, lesbian or trans public officials.
-In the meantime, I would like homes for all LGBT leaders, who are rejected by their families and / or threatened in their lives.
+LGBT people should have access to all human rights in our countries.
+My dream is to return to my country and live in peace.
+I wish my country had openly gay, lesbian or trans public officials.
+But most importantly, I would like to offer a shelter to all persecuted LGBT leaders, who are rejected by their families."